PulseAugur

 COVERAGE [1]

-1. arXiv cs.CL TIER_1 · Sheza Munir, Benjamin Mah, Krisha Kalsi, Shivani Kapania, Julian Posada, Edith Law, Ding Wang, Syed Ishtiaque Ahmed ·
+1. arXiv cs.CL TIER_1 English(EN) · Sheza Munir, Benjamin Mah, Krisha Kalsi, Shivani Kapania, Julian Posada, Edith Law, Ding Wang, Syed Ishtiaque Ahmed ·

 The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation